 All leases with an initial term greater than one year are accounted for under SFAS No. 13 Accounting for Leases.
 These leases are classified as either capital leases or operating leases, as appropriate.
 Assets under capital leases are capitalized using interest rates appropriate at the inception of each lease.
+As of March 31, 2006, the cost recorded for the office furniture and furnishings, the SEM Microscope and the JSM 6360 Electron Microscope under the capital lease was \$107, \$47 and \$289, respectively, and the accumulated amortization was \$84, \$28 and \$162, respectively.
 At December 31, 2005, the cost recorded for the office furniture and furnishings, the SEM Microscope and the JSM 6360 Electron Microscope under the capital lease was \$107, \$47 and \$289, respectively, and the accumulated amortization was \$79, \$27 and \$147, respectively.
-At December 31, 2004, the cost recorded for the office furniture and the JSM 6360 Electron Microscope under the capital lease was \$107, \$47 and \$289, respectively and the accumulated amortization \$57, \$22 and \$89, respectively.
+At December 31, 2004, the cost recorded for the office furniture and furnishings, the SEM Microscope and the JSM 6360 Electron Microscope under the capital lease was \$107, \$47 and \$289, respectively and the accumulated amortization \$57, \$22 and \$89, respectively.
 Future minimum lease payments for the above assets under capital leases during subsequent years are as follows:

 December 31, Minimum Payments

-2006 \$ 62
+2006 \$ 38

 2007 7

-Total 69
+Total 45

-Imputed interest (3)
+Imputed interest (2)

-Total 66
+Total, current portion 43